mirajsankdecha/Caresure-Health-Insurance/README.md

 The Caresure Health Insurance code is licensed by Massachusetts Institute of Technology.

 By contributing to Caresure Health Insurance, you will be agreeing that your contributions will be licensed under its Massachusetts Institute of Technology(MIT).

-## :man_astronaut: Show your support

-Give a ⭐️ if this project helped you!